puppetlabs/relay-docs/docs/reference/relay-workflows.md

 #### schedule

 A Schedule trigger type works, as the name suggests, on a time-based schedule.
 It needs a key named `schedule` whose value is a string in  the standard Unix 'cron' syntax.
 There's a handy [crontab syntax generator](https://crontab.guru/) that can help you build a schedule if you're not familiar with cron.
+To determine whether Relay supports a particular advanced cron syntax, check the docs for the underlying implementation at [github.com/robfig/cron](https://github.com/robfig/cron/blob/master/doc.go).

 ```yaml
 triggers: